crane-9/cs290/assignment_5/README.md

     - This is not prevented by clicking before drawing.
     - If the first stroke is less than the approximate half-second, the next stroke will cut off after the remainder of that approximate half-second of draw time.
     - Every stroke after works perfectly as expected, even after canvas reset.
+    - Update: I do not have this issue on my laptop.

+- Some clouds aren't perfectly sized and have minor clipping on the top and bottom due to inconsistent SVG sizes.
+I don't think it's worth fixing, but I wanted to make note.

+### Server-side

+- Not a distinct issue, but: using SocketIO was much easier than expected, resulting in incredibly simple server-side scripts.
+I wanted to show that I know more about server-side coding than this, but I ended up spending a lot of time working on the client-side part of this.
+I hope to make something more interesting and server-oriented for my final.

 ## Attributions